 Think about Charlie Brown for a minute.
-He represents the typical Calcarea child’s existence.
 He’s slow, slow to catch on, often confused, the last one to know–he’s a target for bullies!
 Lucy torments him, he’s never figured out how to deal with her.
 Catherine Coulter says that Calc-carbs are naive, unworldly and easily, repeatedly, duped! (“Constantly duped but still trusting.”
 Catherine Coulter, Portraits of Homeopathic Remedies, page 43.)
 Is that not what Lucy does to him?
-She repeatedly convinces him that she will hold the football steady so that he can run and kick it, and every time she pulls the ball away!
+She repeatedly convinces him that she will hold the football steady so that he can run and kick it, and every time she pulls the football away!
 How does she get away with it?
 Because Calc-carb is hopelessly trusting.

 On Valentine’s Day, Charlie Brown never gets a single valentine. (“I know nobody likes me, why do we need a holiday to emphasize it?”)

 His baseball team has never won a single game!
 It’s all a part of the “failure theme” of Calcarea.
 They worry about failing, so they don’t try.
-They drop out of college, they don’t aim for a career….
+They might drop out of college, they don’t aim for a career.

 But let’s move on then, shall we?
 Calc-carbs make wonderful wives and mothers!
 Why?
 They are very nurturing and hospitable, they love their home (their shell), so they bring all kinds of people and things into it!
 A whole brood of kids–5 or 6 maybe–pets: a dog, a cat, a bird, a lizard, a hamster, turtles.
 The dog, the cat and the younger children all sleep with the parents.
 Calc’s elderly mother has probably moved in.
 It’s a permissive household, and people come and go as they please.
 (Only if you’re late coming home, Calc-carb will get very anxious and assume you’ve had an accident!)